A Journey Home: Girls For A Change Heads to Ghana in 2026

 A Community Investment

-- Cultural programming and local educators
+- Cultural tours and learning experiences

 As Angela Patton, CEO of Girls For A Change, shared: